bytebase/bytebase/backend/demo/data/default/README.md

 # How to use

-Append `--demo next` to the start command.
+Append `--demo default` to the start command.

 Demo only works when using embedded PostgreSQL (without supplying [--pg](https://www.bytebase.com/docs/reference/command-line/#pg-string)).
 This is to prevent accidentally deleting the existing data.